PedTavv/Data-Extraction-Automation-App/README.md

 # Medical Data Automation Tool

 ## Personal Initiative

 This project was undertaken as a personal initiative, driven by my curiosity and passion for exploring the intersection of technology and healthcare.
-It aims to automate data extraction and entry for medical records, improving efficiency and accuracy.
+It has been in development for the past year, with a focus on automating data extraction and entry for medical records, improving efficiency and accuracy.
+Please note that this tool is not intended for public use.

 ## Key Features
 - Automates data extraction and entry